WebOrigami/docs/src/content/framework/tutorial.md

   } }}
 </figure>

 The keys in this area are integers which are the indices of the array in teamData.yaml; the values are the people's names.
-The small expression `=name` in the `team` formula is an unnamed function that `@map` will apply to each person in `teamData.yaml`.
+The small expression `=name` in the `team` formula is an unnamed function that `@map/values` will apply to each person in `teamData.yaml`.
 In this case, the unnamed function returns a person's name.

-In this way, `@map` performs a many-to-many transformation:
+In this way, `@map/values` performs a many-to-many transformation:

 <div class="sideBySide">
   <figure>